tuttleeeee/free-robux-2.0/README.md

-download as a ZIP file
+download as a ZIP file.
-go to roblox
+go to Roblox.
-while roblox is open exacute the index.html script watch to robux go up
+while Roblox is open execute the index.html script. watch robux go up!!!